-An aged, retired Sherlock Holmes, deals with early dementia, as he tries to remember his final case and a woman, the memory of whom still haunts him.
+An aged, retired Sherlock Holmes deals with early dementia as he tries to remember both his final case and a mysterious woman whose memory haunts him.
 He also befriends a fan, the young son of his housekeeper, who wants him to work again.

 78 of 105 people found this review helpful.

 Was this review helpful to you?